 Nepenthes peltata

 Nepenthes peltata is a fascinating Philippine species found on Mount Hamiguitan on the island of Mindanao.
 It’s named for its peltate tendril insertion, meaning that unlike most species, the tendril holding the pitcher joins the underside of the leaf instead of the leaf tip.
-In this regard it’s similar to Nepenthes rajah.
+In this regard it’s similar to Nepenthes rajah and Nepenthes clipeata.

 Other noteworthy characteristics include the thick indumentum of brown hairs which cover all parts of the plant, similar to N. mollis and N. veitchii.
 It’s a highly variable species, but many individuals exhibit highly squat pitchers with brightly striped peristomes.
 It’s also widely recognised among hobbyists for the bright red underside of its leaves, but this trait is not universal.